AHRQ-CDS/AHRQ-CDS-Connect-CQL-SERVICES/README.md

 - **title**: the title of this service.
 This is used directly in the services discovery response.
 - **description**: a short description of the service.
 This is used directly in the services discovery response.
 - **usageRequirements**: an _optional_ description of any preconditions for the use of the service.
 This is used directly in the services discovery response.
+- **prefetch**: an _optional_ object to support adding, overriding, or removing prefetch keys in the generated [prefetch template](https://cds-hooks.hl7.org/2.0/#prefetch-template).
+If a specified key does not exist in the prefetch template generated from the CQL, it will be added.
+If a specified key matches a key in the generated prefetch template, then if the specified value for that key is a non-empty string, it will override the generated prefetch value for that key.
+If the specified value for a key is `null` or an empty string (`""`), then that prefetch key will be _removed_ from the prefetch template.
+Any keys in the generated prefetch template that are _not_ in the `prefetch` configuration object will remain in the prefetch template as-is.
 - **extension**: an _optional_ object to support arbitrary [extensions](https://cds-hooks.hl7.org/2.0/#extensions) in the service definition.
 This is used directly in the services discovery response.
 - **_config**: a configuration object that indicates how cards are generated and the CQL library to use for this service.
   - **cards**: an array of objects describing specific cards to be returned and the conditions under which to return them.